-By the time you read this it may well be 2020 already, but it’s still worth emphasizing our experience over the last 30 years that the holiday period is actually a very rich time for candidates to explore their social capital and even land jobs.
+By the time you read this it may well be 2021 already.
+But it’s still worth emphasizing our experience over the last 30 years that the holiday period is actually a very rich time for candidates to explore their social capital and even land jobs.
 In fact, one year, we had five candidates land jobs between Christmas and New Year.

 Well, think about it.
-Often normal operations slow down at this time of year.
-There is more time for managers and executives to reflect on performance, on issues in their companies, on gaps in their operations, and on possible improvements.
-That is the ideal environment for job seekers properly utilizing the unpublished market.
+Often normal operations slow down at this time of year; therefore, there is more time for managers and executives to reflect on performance, on issues in their companies, on gaps in their operations, and on possible improvements.

 Let me give you a specific example quoted from one of our consultant’s reports (though the names have been altered):